Research will Focus on Cancer Drug Therapies, Molecular Medicine, Pediatric Vaccines and Building Platforms for DNA and Biomarker Testing

 The 10-story, 245,000-square-foot building is the latest addition to the growing downtown Phoenix Biomedical Campus.
 Part of the University of Arizona College of Medicine – Phoenix, it is adjacent to the college’s award-winning Health Sciences Education Building and connected through a walkway labeled the "Grand Canyon."

-Nearly 500 visitors attended Thursday’s grand opening festivities, toured the copper-clad structure and listened to remarks by UA President Ann Weaver Hart, PhD; Leah Neumayer, MD, MS, interim senior vice president of health sciences; Kenneth S. Ramos, MD, MBA, interim dean of the UA College of Medicine – Phoenix; Phoenix Mayor Greg Stanton and Vice Mayor Kate Gallego.
+Nearly 500 visitors attended Thursday’s grand opening festivities, toured the copper-clad structure and listened to remarks by UA President Ann Weaver Hart, PhD; Leah Neumayer, MD, MS, interim senior vice president of health sciences; Kenneth S. Ramos, MD, MBA, former interim dean of the UA College of Medicine – Phoenix; Phoenix Mayor Greg Stanton and Vice Mayor Kate Gallego.

 President Hart reminisced that when she arrived on the Phoenix campus five years ago, there was a parking lot where the research building now stands.